priya-chaurasia/Linear-Regression/README.md

 ## Stock Market prediction using Linear Regression
-* This repository contains the Stock Market Prediction using Machine Learning and Linear Regression Model.
+* This repository contains the Stock Market Prediction of TCS using Machine Learning and Linear Regression Model.